superstreamlabs/memphis/README.md

 How does it affect you?
 Well... mostly it doesn't.<br>
 (a) The core of memphis broker is highly stable<br>
 (b) We learn&fix fast<br><br>
-But we need your love, and any help we can get by stars, PR, feedback, issues, and enhancments.<br>
+But we need your love, and any help we can get by stars, PR, feedback, issues, and enhancements.<br>
 Read more on https://memphis.dev/docs

 ## Support